Nissan chose the Miami Auto Show this past weekend for the world debut of the 2017 Rogue Hybrid and its gasoline counterpart crossover SUV.

 When the Rogue was unveiled, José Muñoz, executive vice president of Nissan Motor Co. and chairman of Nissan North America said, “Following three straight years of consecutive growth, we project Rogue will approach 300,000 units in the current fiscal year, nearly doubling sales since 2012.
 For 2017, we’re turning up the heat on the competition with enhancements designed to keep Rogue at the top of compact SUV buyers’ wish lists.”

-The Rogue Hybrid combines a 2.0-liter four-cylinder gasoline engine producing 141 horsepower with a 40 hp electric motor that’s powered by a lithium-ion battery.
-The one-motor/two-clutch design has a total system output of 176 hp.
+The Rogue Hybrid combines a 2.0-liter four-cylinder gasoline engine producing 141 horsepower with a 40 horsepower electric motor that’s powered by a lithium-ion battery.
+The one-motor/two-clutch design has a total system output of 176 horsepower.

 Two trim levels will be offered, SV and SL.
 Front-wheel drive models will arrive first followed by all-wheel drive offerings.